tracim/tracim/.github/PULL_REQUEST_TEMPLATE/default.md

 - [ ] Code is clear enoug
 - [ ] If there are FIXME in the code, then there are associated issues and issue is referenced in the FIXME
 - [ ] If there are TODO, NOTE or HACK in code, date and developer initials are present
-- [ ] Automated tests have been write (covering feature or non regression), or *at least* an issue has been created for test implementation
+- [ ] Automated tests have been written (covering feature or non regression), or *at least* an issue has been created for test implementation